get-convex/workpool/src/component/cursor-strategy.md

 (see the ceiling below).
 A bulk enqueue of delayed work naturally sorts after current work, and no entry needs to be rewritten.

-Retries get written by the loop, so they can write the start time transactionally with advancing the cursor, ensuring they will never be missed by writing them ≥ the cursor value — they can't commit out of order, so they don't need the sweep's protection.
-They still carry `scheduledAt` for its other
-meaning: their key is a wall-clock time, and without the stamp it would be counted as an observed commit timestamp when computing the cursor ceiling.
+Retries get written by the loop, so they can't be missed without any explicit comparison against the cursor: their key is strictly in the future (a backoff rounds up to at least the end of the current millisecond), and no cursor ever reaches the end of the current millisecond — the scan's bound is exclusive and the ceiling only pulls it lower.
+So unlike an enqueue, a retry can't commit out of order and doesn't need the sweep's protection.
+It still carries `scheduledAt` for its other meaning: its key is a wall-clock time, and without the stamp it would be counted as an observed commit timestamp when computing the cursor ceiling.
 The sweep verifies each retry once and passes.

 ## Reading jobs in order